-PUBLICATIONS ON TECHNIQUES OF WATER-RESOURCES INVESTIGATIONS
+TECHNIQUES OF WATER-RESOURCES INVESTIGATIONS OF THE U.S. GEOLOGICAL SURVEY

-The U.S.G.S. publishes a series of manuals describing procedures for planning and conducting specialized work in water-resources investigations.
-The material is grouped under major subject headings called books and is further divided into sections and chapters.
-For example, section A of book 3 (Applications of Hydraulics) pertains to surface water.
-The chapter, the unit of publication, is limited to a narrow field of subject matter.
-This format permits flexibility in revision and publication as the need arises.
+The USGS publishes a series of manuals titled the "Techniques of Water-Resources Investigations" that describe procedures for planning and conducting specialized work in water-resources investigations.
+The material in these manuals is grouped under major subject headings called books and is further divided into sections and chapters.
+For example, section A of Book 3 (Applications of Hydraulics) pertains to surface water.
+Each chapter then is limited to a narrow field of the section subject matter.
+This publication format permits flexibility when revision or printing is required.